 Keep your mind sharp.
 Long drives can also be mentally degrading for professional drivers.
 Make sure you keep your mind sharp by listening to music, podcasts, radio shows or other stimulating sounds during your drives.
 This will keep you alert and focused for the cross country drives.

-If you have further questions on driver health, contact Crossroads Leasing & Finance today.
+If you have further questions on driver health, contact Crossroads Equipment Lease & Finance today.